LaboratoireMecaniqueLille/crappy/docs/source/tutorials/gettingstarted.rst

        crappy.link(machine, graph_pos)
        crappy.link(machine, graph_force)

-Llet's have a look at how data is exchanged between the blocks.
+Let's have a look at how data is exchanged between the blocks.
 First an ``'input_speed'`` signal is created by the generator, then transmitted to the fake machine.
 It uses it as an input, and outputs four signals with the labels ``'t(s)', 'F(N)', 'x(mm)', 'Exx(%)'``.
 This is not obvious reading the script,